mlr-archive/wiki-old/mlr-Coding-Guidelines.md

 Read those if you are new to the project.
 - Use a proper editor for programming.
 Like vim, emacs, sublime, RStudio.
 - Read and follow the [style guide](https://github.com/tudo-r/PackagesInfo/wiki/R-Style-Guide).
 Yes, really.
 Bernd hates cleaning up such stuff behind others.
+On Linux / Mac you can use the `quicklint` script in the `thirdparty` directory to check your changes before you submit them.
 If you use RStudio, these settings will help:
   - Whitespace after, e.g., `if` and `for` can be automatically identified in RStudio: \
 [*Tools -> Global Options... -> Code -> Diagnostics*](https://support.rstudio.com/hc/en-us/articles/205753617-Code-Diagnostics?version=1.0.136&mode=desktop) \
 and activate "Show diagnostics for R" and "Provide R style diagnostics (e.g. whitespace)".